 While hoping around with the three knights, you also need to make sure that you are not violating the 50 move rule.

-In short, if there are no captures or pawn movements done within the last 50 moves then according to this rule a player can claim a draw.
+In short, if there is no pawn movement and no capture done within the last 50 moves then according to this rule a player can claim a draw.

 Tip 🙂 Do you want to know: How To Offer Draw And Accept It In Chess?
 What are the etiquettes and rules you have to keep in mind regarding this?
 Then check out my in-depth article on the same.